vishaag/AmritaToday/README.md

 2. Club Event APIs:
   To get list of events posted by various clubs at Amrita, send a GET request to

-  Retrieves the list of clubs
+  Retrieves the list of clubs:

   >https://amritatoday.herokuapp.com/api/v1.0/clubs